- Current students

 Please note: While this certificate programme is not equivalent to University Entrance, successful completion will allow you to progress to higher-level programmes.

 This programme is ideal if you want to go on to higher-level study in art and design.
-It's perfect for people that have completed secondary school, or have not completed secondary school and require University entrance qualifications, or those looking for a career in the art and design pathway.
-This Certificate starts with a base in Identity and Communication, and builds with art and design knowledge as well as collaborative project.
+It starts with a base in Identity and Communication, then starts to build your art and design knowledge, in both individual work and collaborative projects.

-- Lecturers who are eager to share their industry experience with you.
+- Learn from Lecturers who are eager to share their industry experience with you.